The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 5. Produced in the country where the olives were grown

-The choice of olive oil, as it turned out, is not an easy task.
-In the process, you will probably have to try the oil from different manufacturers until you find your favorite, but it's worth it.
+Choosing olive oil, as it turns out, is not entirely simple.
+You'll probably have to try the oil along the way. different manufacturers until you find your favorite, but it's worth it.
 It is the search that will teach you to clearly distinguish them.

-Olive oil has ceased to be an exotic and unique product that is hard to find.
-It has become easy to find a bottle of olive oil in company stores and in ordinary supermarkets.
+Olive oil has ceased to be exotic and a unique product, which is hard to find.
+It has become easy to find a bottle of olive oil in branded stores and in regular supermarkets.

-Despite the fact that the production of such oil is not cheap, firms have learned to make more affordable options.
-Therefore, everyone can add healthy oil to a dish today.
-Of course, I want to choose the best product, especially since it costs more than the usual sunflower seed oil.
-To select brand of olive oil, it is worth knowing the methods of how to choose the right olive oil, and spend some time on the banal study of labels.
+Despite the fact that the production of such oil is not cheap, companies have learned to make more affordable options.
+Therefore, today everyone can add healthy oil to their dish.
+Of course, I want to choose the most best product, especially since it costs more than the sunflower seed oil we are used to.
+To choose a brand of olive oil, it is worth knowing the methods how to choose the right olive oil, and spend a little time on trivial study of labels.

-Looking at a large assortment of olive oil, we usually get lost, and we can take any product at random.
-It is not at all a fact that the oil will be of high quality, but the money will be thrown away.
-To avoid such a situation, you just need to know which olive oil to choose on a salad or stir fry, and be more careful when studying the label with product information.
-There are several rules how to choose the right olive oil in the store.
+Looking at the large assortment of olive oil, we usually get lost and can take any product at random.
+It’s not at all a fact that the oil will be of high quality, but money will be thrown away.
+To prevent such a situation from happening, you just need to know what olive oil to choose on a salad or stir-fry, and be more careful when reading product labels.
+There are several rules How to choose the right olive oil in the store.

 • Date of manufacture and expiration dates.
 For olive oil, this is not just a set of numbers, but an indicator of the quality of the product.
-Many people believe that if the oil is stored for a long time, then over time its quality indicators improve, but this is a misconception.
-In general, a tasty and healthy oil should be the freshest, ideally it should be stored on the shelves for no more than six months from the date of release.
-After this date, the product inexorably loses its useful properties.
-Accordingly, after the expiration date, it is also better not to add oil to dishes.
-Open olive oil should not be stored for a long time, so you should try to end the product in a month.
-That is, you need to stock up on a large bottle of oil only when you are sure that you will have time to use it up in such a short time.
+Many people believe that if the oil is stored for a long time, then over time it will qualitative indicators are improving, but this is misleading.
+Generally tasty and healthy oil should be the freshest, ideally it should be stored on the shelves for no more than six months from the date of release.
+After this date, the product inexorably loses its beneficial properties.
+Accordingly, it is also better not to add oil to dishes after the expiration date.
+Open oil Olives should not be stored for a long time, so you should try to ensure that the product runs out within a month.
+That is, you need to stock up on a large bottle of oil only when you are absolutely sure that you will have time to use it up in such a short time.

 Olive Oil for Frying Sansa Doccia Doro

 • Package.
-To reduce the cost of production, olive oil is often produced in ordinary plastic transparent containers.
-Such an approach to storing oil is fundamentally wrong, because its quality depends on the container into which the oil is poured.
-By purchasing olive oil in a dark glass bottle, you in no case overpay for packaging, but only acquire a useful product.
-A dark bottle protects the product from light, and helps useful trace elements to be stored in the product longer.
+To reduce the cost of production, olive oil is often produced in ordinary transparent plastic containers.
+This approach to storing oil is fundamentally wrong, because its quality depends on the container in which the oil is poured.
+By purchasing olive oil in a dark glass bottle, you in no case overpay for packaging, but only purchase a useful product.
+The dark bottle protects the product from light and helps useful microelements last longer in the product.

-• method how to choose olive oil in the store there is also such a simple action as to look at the information on the label.
+• Method how to choose olive oil in the store There is also such a simple action as looking at the information on the label.
 In addition to basic information, it contains PDO or PGI indexes.
-This means that the product was made in the EU, according to the relevant standards, so you can vouch for its quality.
-Looking for methods how to choose a good olive oil, you can stumble upon a percentage of acidity that cannot exceed 0.8%, and if it is less, then this is even better for the product.
+This means that the product was made in the EU, according to the appropriate standards, so you can vouch for its quality.
+When searching for methods, how to choose good olive oil, you can stumble upon a percentage of acidity that cannot exceed 0.8%, and if it is less, then it is even better for the product.
 This index is not indicated on European oils, but if there is a letter designation given above, then there is no doubt about the quality of the product.

 Extra Virgin Olive Oil

-• Oil type.
+• Type of oil.
 Deciding how to choose olive oil for salad, it is important to look at its type.
-An unrefined product is used as a dressing - it is more useful, and chemical processing methods are not used in its production.
-Therefore, the solution of the issue olive oil for salad which one to choose will become exclusively Extra Virgin.
-In order to fry foods, you can choose a refined product that is less useful in terms of benefits, but is better suited for cooking in a pan.
+An unrefined product is used as a dressing - it is more useful, and is also not used in its production. chemical methods processing.
+Therefore the solution to the issue olive oil for salad which one to choose will be exclusively Extra Virgin.
+In order to fry foods, you can choose a refined product, which is less useful in terms of benefits, but is better suited for cooking dishes in a frying pan.

-To know olive oil how to choose natural, you should also look at its price.
+To know olive oil how to choose natural, you also need to look at its price.

 Refined Olive Oil for Frying Sansade Oliva

-An expensive product is usually of better quality.
-Such oil may have an unusual taste and aroma, and they can be used to identify a natural dressing.
-The problem of olive oil how to choose quality requires careful study of the label, and all the information provided by the manufacturer.
+An expensive product is usually of higher quality.
+Such oil may have an unusual taste and aroma, and this can be used to identify a natural dressing.
+The problem is olive oil how to choose quality requires careful study of the label and all the information provided by the manufacturer.

-Everyone knows about the benefits of olive oil and how useful it is: both those who monitor their health by periodically buying and consuming "liquid gold", and those who sell this product.
-How to choose the right olive oil so as not to make a mistake and not buy a fake?
+Everyone knows about the benefits of olive oil and how healthy it is: even those who monitor their health by periodically purchasing and consuming “ liquid gold", and those who sell this product.
+How to choose the right olive oil so as not to make a mistake and buy a fake?

-Olive oil is a valuable source of antioxidants that strengthen the immune system, help keep the body in good shape, improve the functioning of the cardiovascular system, and have a beneficial effect on brain activity.
+Olive oil - valuable source antioxidants that strengthen the immune system, help keep the body in good shape, and improve functioning of cardio-vascular system, have a beneficial effect on brain activity.

-Doctors and nutritionists unanimously talk about the miraculous properties of olive oil.
-So, recently, Italian nutritionists found that regular use of olive oil can reduce the risk of symptoms of Alzheimer's disease, and French doctors have proven that olive oil improves cognitive functions of the brain - memory, attention, speech, coordination.
+Doctors and nutritionists unanimously speak about miraculous properties olive oil.
+Thus, Italian nutritionists recently discovered that regular use Olive oil can reduce the risk of symptoms of Alzheimer's disease, and French doctors have proven that olive oil improves cognitive functions of the brain - memory, attention, speech, coordination.

-Regular consumption of extra virgin olive oil can lower and keep blood pressure in the normal range.
-Experts say that if you take one teaspoon of olive oil on an empty stomach every morning for three months, gastritis can be cured.
+Regular consumption of extra olive oil can reduce and maintain within normal limits blood pressure.
+Experts say: if you take one teaspoon of olive oil on an empty stomach every morning for three months, you can cure gastritis.
 This oil slows down aging and lowers cholesterol levels.

 How olive oil is counterfeited

 Statistics show that almost 90 percent of all olives on earth are used to produce oil.
-It takes about 1380 olives to release one liter bottle of oil into the distribution network.
-If we take into account that the average weight of one olive is 4 grams, then it is easy to calculate that 5.5 kg of olives go to 1 liter of oil.
+It takes about 1,380 olives to produce one liter bottle of oil.
+If we take into account that the average weight of one olive is 4 grams, then it is easy to calculate that 1 liter of oil contains 5.5 kg of olives.

-The cost of olive oil is much higher than the cost of other edible oils.
-In 2007, the Italian authorities stated that only 4 per cent of the olive oil bottles exported from Italy were the real product.
-Experts believe that 70% of olive oil sold worldwide is diluted with other oils and flavor enhancers.
+The cost of olive oil is much higher than the cost of other oils used in food.
+In 2007, Italian authorities stated that only 4 percent of bottles of olive oil exported from Italy were the real product.
+Experts believe that 70% of olive oil sold around the world is diluted with other oils and flavor enhancers.

 How to recognize a fake

-Fake olive oil is hard to recognize on store shelves, but after buying it at home, you can do some experimentation.
+Fake olive oil is difficult to recognize on store shelves, but after purchasing it at home, you can conduct some experiments.

-try.
-Real olive oil should have a fairly strong specific smell, and it should taste with a pleasant bitterness.
-If the oil is rancid or completely tasteless, then most likely you are faced with a poor-quality product.
+Try it.
+Real olive oil should have a fairly strong specific odor, and it should taste pleasantly bitter.
+If the oil is rancid or completely tasteless, then most likely you are faced with a low-quality product.

-cool down.
-To test the authenticity of extra-virgin olive oil, place the bottle in the refrigerator.
-Natural oil, after several hours spent in the cold, should become cloudy, thicken or even completely harden.
+Cool down.
+To check the authenticity of extra-virgin olive oil, place the bottle in the refrigerator.
+After several hours in the cold, natural oil should become cloudy, thicken, or even harden completely.
 If there are no changes or they are almost invisible, then you bought a fake.

-set fire to.
+Set it on fire.
 Another way is trial by fire.
-Light a wick soaked in olive oil.
+Light the wick soaked in olive oil.
 If it is natural, the flame will be clean, but if the wick smokes or does not light up at all, then you have a fake in your hands.

 How to buy quality olive oil?

 The ancient Romans, who were the first to learn how to extract oil from olives, were very sensitive to its quality: on each bottle they indicated the weight, the name of the farm where the extraction was carried out, as well as the name of the expert who confirmed the quality of the product.
-The current manufacturers are less scrupulous in labeling due to the huge scale of production, however, conscientious owners do everything to ensure that their quality product is recognizable and reaches the consumer.
+Today's manufacturers are less scrupulous in labeling due to the huge scale of production, but conscientious owners are doing everything to ensure that their quality product was recognizable and reached the consumer.

-So, remember the 10 main rules that will help you choose high-quality olive oil in the store.
+So, remember 10 main rules that will help you choose high-quality olive oil in the store.

-It is advisable to start the choice of olive oil from the "bride" - that is, according to its appearance.
-The color of olive oil is influenced by various factors: the time of harvest, the maturity of the olives, the presence of impurities.
-Ideally, olive oil should be a nice golden color that plays with different hues.
-In no case should it give off a gray and too yellow color - this indicates a poor-quality product.
-However, this advice is only useful if the olive oil is sold in a transparent glass bottle.
-Usually there are darkened bottles and cans on the shelf, then this item involuntarily disappears and makes you go straight to tip number 2.
+It is advisable to start choosing olive oil from the “look” - that is, by its appearance.
+The color of olive oil is influenced various factors: harvest time, olive maturity, presence of impurities.
+Ideally, olive oil should be pleasant golden color, which plays with different shades.
+In no case should it appear gray or too yellow - this indicates a low-quality product.
+However, this advice is only useful if the olive oil is sold in a clear glass bottle.
+Usually there are darkened bottles on the shelf and cans, then this point involuntarily disappears and forces you to go straight to tip No. 2.

 Any olive oil is a valuable product, which is often produced mechanically, so it cannot be cheap.
 As a rule, olive oil is 3-5 times more expensive than regular sunflower oil in the region where you live.
-If they offer cheap oil, they advise you to participate in a sale at a low price - this is a guarantee of a fake or the sale of a product whose shelf life has long passed.
+If they offer cheap oil, they advise you to take part in the sale at a low price - this is a guarantee of a fake or the sale of a product whose shelf life has long passed.

-On the shelves of stores, olive oil is usually presented in three main categories: natural (Virgin), refined or refined (Refined) and pomace, from already squeezed olives (Pomace).
-If you want to buy a natural product with beneficial properties, look for Extra Virgin on the label - it is he who is the guarantor of perfect quality.
-This oil is made from olives of the highest grades by cold, exclusively mechanical pressing, without the use of chemicals.
-Therefore, it is ideal for both cooking and beauty treatments.
-Refined oil is great for frying.
-Oil pomace refined from olive pomace (in this type of extraction, the use of chemical solvents and high temperatures is acceptable) is most often used in restaurants for baking.
+On store shelves, olive oil is usually presented in three main categories: natural (Virgin), purified or refined (Refined) and pomace, from already pressed olives (Pomace).
+If you want to buy a natural product with beneficial properties, look for the inscription Extra Virgin on the label - this is the guarantor of ideal quality.
+This oil is made from olives premium grades by cold, exclusively mechanical pressing, without the use of chemicals.
+Therefore, it is ideal for both cooking and cosmetic procedures.
+Oil labeled Refined is perfect for frying.
+Purified pomace oil, extracted from olive pomace (in this method of pressing, the use of chemical solvents and high temperatures is permissible) is most often used in restaurants for preparing baked goods.

 Olive oil is divided into the following classes: